-Over the years, many makeup artists have amassed massive followers on the social media platform because of their forward-thinking techniques, their incredible pictures and which celebrities they're working with.
-We also like to spy on the new tools (we're suckers for a brush set) and what new methods we can use to get a great polished look.
+Over the years, many makeup artists have amassed massive followers on the social media platform because of their forward-thinking techniques, incredible pictures, and celebrity clients.
+We also like to spy on the new tools and what new methods we can use to get a great polished look.

 Because we know you don't always have time to go through everyone on your feed, we've selected the most powerful beauty Instagram players out there for you to follow, admire and get great hacks from.

 Read on for the most influential makeup artists you need to follow on Instagram.

 Why follow: For classic girl-next-door makeup tips (she paints the faces of Reese Witherspoon and Jennifer Anniston, after all) plus a real behind-the-scenes look at her fabulous family life (which include plenty of horses).

 Why follow: One of the most legendary high fashion makeup artists of all time (who could forget those early aughts Dior shows?), Dame Pat McGrath often uses her Instagram to offer complete breakdowns of the high glam looks she and her artists create for celebs like Cardi B and Doja Cat.

 Why follow: She's a real veteran who has painted the faces of some of the most iconic women in the world, such as Princess Diana and Cate Blanchett, alongside newer stars like Soonam Kapoor and Amanda Seyfried.
 Needless to say, if you like soft glam, she's your artist.

 Why follow: He regularly does the makeup of Debra Messing, Ellen Pompeo, Rebel Wilson, and Salma Hayek to name a few, and his feed is dripping with drool-worthy red carpet looks that get us so amped up to do our own makeup.